MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 # Create and copy a link to a guide or step in Dynamics 365 Guides

-You might want to create and copy a link to a guide or a step in Microsoft Dynamics 365 Guides if you want to:
+You might want to create and copy a link to a guide or a step in Microsoft [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] if you want to:

 - Share the link with another author through email or chat.